 Teresa serves as PCWA's Secretary, as well as interim Treasurer.
 Growing up, she never met a camp she didn't like and attended as many as possible.
 This led to a deep love of the outdoors...and it's protection.

 - Executive Board

 - Monitoring Committee

 - Finance Committee

-I am a retired chemist, moving to the Beckley area from the northern panhandle in 2007.
-I enjoy the beautiful mountains and streams of West Virginia and strive to keep them for future generations.
+Ken is a retired chemist, moving to the Beckley area from the northern panhandle in 2007.
+He enjoys the beautiful mountains and streams of West Virginia and strives to keep them for future generations.